nextcloud/collectives/skeleton/Readme.en.md

 ### 👥 Invite new people to the collective

-Whether you want to add your friends or whole groups, head over to [the Circles app](/index.php/apps/circles/) to add new members.
+Whether you want to add your friends or whole groups, follow the "manage members" link that you find in the action menu inside the collectives list on the left.

 ### 🌱 Bring life to your collective